mk-fg/fgtk/README.md

 For collecting files with commonly-repeated names into some dir, like random "wallpaper.jpg" or "image.jpg" images above from the internets.

+Can also be used with -t/--tag option to update names for changed files, which is handy in web-accessible dirs for changing URLs to invalidate caches.

 Use -h/--help for info on more useful options.